ironcore-dev/dpservice/docs/documentation.md

 - Currently IPv4 overlay and IPv6 underlay support.
 IPv6 overlay support in progress.

 ## Prerequisites
-Working DPDK installation to link to and a SmartNIC to  operate on.
+Working DPDK installation with huge pages support to link to and a SmartNIC to operate on.
 (Currently only Mellanox)

 ## Building